cloudflare/cloudflare-docs/products/ssl/src/content/edge-certificates/custom-certificates/index.md

 ## Geo Key Manager (private key restriction)

 By default, private keys will be encrypted and securely distributed to each data center, where they can be utilized for local SSL/TLS termination.
-Customers that wish to restrict where these keys may be used can elect to specify a [Private Key Restriction](https://blog.cloudflare.com/introducing-cloudflare-geo-key-manager/) during upload.
+Customers who wish to restrict where these keys may be used can elect to specify a [Private Key Restriction](https://blog.cloudflare.com/introducing-cloudflare-geo-key-manager/) during upload.

 ## Certificate packs